MLB trade deadline tracker: Astros reunite with Carlos Correa, Padres swing several deals

 Major League Baseball's trade deadline brought plenty of chaos Thursday, with dozens of deals capping a frenetic 24 hours as teams sought to improve their rosters ahead of the postseason.

-The recent swaps are on top of several deals over the past few days — including the Mariners landing slugger Eugenio Suarez — and the final hours saw a whirlwind of activity as teams made trades right up until the 6 p.m.
+The recent swaps are on top of several deals over the past few days — including the Mariners landing slugger Eugenio Suárez — and the final hours saw a whirlwind of activity as teams made trades right up to the 6 p.m.
 EDT deadline.

-Trades were still rolling in as the deadline passed but here are some highlights from Thursday:
+New deals were still rolling in as the deadline passed.
+Here are some highlights from Thursday:

 Correa spent his first seven years in Houston, where he became one of the most beloved players in franchise history, helping the team to six playoff appearances, three American League pennants and its first World Series title in 2017 — a championship tainted by a sign-stealing scandal.